A Company Voluntary Arrangement or CVA for short is a very misunderstood and underutilised tool in turning around an organisation’s fortunes.

 Once the CVA is approved the organisation continues in accordance with the terms of the proposal.

-Greater detail on the proposal itself can be found by clicking on the links relevant to your type of organisation or by contacting Kevin Lucas of Lucas Johnson on 0330 900 2000.
+Greater detail on the proposal itself can be found by clicking on the links relevant to your type of organisation or by contacting Kevin Lucas of Lucas Ross on 0330 128 9489.